Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: RESULTS AND DISCUSSIONS

-where $T_{a} $ is the temperature of the substrate, $ t $ is the thickness of the 2D material, and $ q_{0}^{\prime \prime} $ is the peak absorbed laser power per unit area at the center of the beam.
+The temperature distribution $T(r)$ in the plane of 2D material has radial symmetry and Gaussian profile.
+Through out the thickness ($t$) of the 2D material same temperature profile is assumed.
+The layer thickness of mono-, bi- and tri-layer samples used for the calculations are 0.65 nm, 1.4 nm and 2.4 nm, respectively.
+The substrate is assumed to be at ambient temperature ($T_a)$ and acts as a heat sink.
+Here, $ q_{0}^{\prime \prime} $ is the peak absorbed laser power per unit area at the center of the beam.
 The absorbed laser power $Q={q}_{0}^{\prime \prime}\, \pi r_0^2 $ where $r_0 $ is the laser beam radius.
 Laser beam radius for 50x and 100x objectives is measured using Modified Knife edge method\cite{taube2015temperature} and the values are 0.495 $\mu$m and 0.297 $\mu$m, respectively.
-Details of laser beam size measurement is included in Section S5 of the supporting information.
+Details of laser beam size measurement is included in Section S6 of the supporting information.\cite{SuppMat} The optical absorption coefficients of mono-, bi- and tri-layer samples are taken as 5.8\%, 12.1\% and 17\%, respectively.
 The local temperature rise in the 2D crystal is defined as $ \Theta(r) = T(r) - T_{a} $, and the average temperature rise is given by

 The thermal resistance which impedes the flow of heat in the system is obtained as $R_{m}=\Theta_{m}$/$Q$.
 The ratio of $R_{m}$ for two distinct laser beam sizes depends only on the material parameters $\kappa$ and $ g $.
 Hence on solving Equation (\ref{Eq1}) for two beam sizes, we are able to estimate $\kappa$ and $ g $ uniquely.
 The estimated in-plane thermal conductivity and interface conductance values, along with the $R_{m}$ ratios, are presented in Table \ref{Table1}.
-The in-plane thermal conductivity decreases as the layer number increases, whereas the total interface conductance per unit area across the 2D material-substrate interface increases.
+Since the convection through air accounts for less than $0.15\%$ of the total heat conduction, its effect is ignored in the estimation of thermal parameters.\cite{zhang2015measurement} The in-plane thermal conductivity decreases as the layer number increases, whereas the total interface conductance per unit area across the 2D material-substrate interface increases.
 The reduction in in-plane thermal conductivity for increased layer number is primarily attributed to the intrinsic scattering mechanism of phonons.\cite{easy2021experimental}